ericsson-iap/python-sample-app/README.md

   the number of successful and failed invocations of the '/sample-app/python/hello' endpoint.

+**Note:**  X.509 certificates are used for authentication, and mTLS uses them to secure communication between the App and the platform.

 ## Build Docker

 Extract the downloaded sample App package.
 Using a command line tool,